SkepticMystic/pivot/src/routes/blog/add-mdsvex-blog-to-sveltekit-project.md

 So, you've got a <a href="https://kit.svelte.dev" target="_blank" rel="noreferrer">SvelteKit</a> project up and running, and you want to add a blog to it.
 You've heard of <a href="https://mdsvex.com/" target="_blank" rel="noreferrer">mdsvex</a>, and you're wondering how to add it to your project.
 Well, you've come to the right place!

-We'll start by installing mdsvex, then add it to our SvelteKit config.
-Next, we'll create a directory to store our blog posts, and add some types to make working with the blog posts easier.
-Finally, we'll create a blog index page, and a blog post page to display our posts.

-You can find the finished code for this tutorial in this <a href="https://github.com/SkepticMystic/sveltekit-mdsvex-blog" target="_blank" rel="noreferrer">repo</a>.

 <Admonition type="info">
 	<div>
 		This tutorial was inspired by <a target="_blank" rel="noreferrer" href="https://joshcollinsworth.com/blog/		build-static-sveltekit-markdown-blog">Josh Collinsworth's post</a> on the same topic.
 It's a great, in-depth resource, and I highly recommend checking it out.